Article Image

 Additional Filter suggestions.

-The screen provides a list of growing companies, which are healthy, profitably and trade at reasonable prices.
+The screen provides a list of growing companies, which are healthy, profitable, and trade at reasonable prices.
 Further digging, sorting and filtering could be done by:

-• ROIC: the Return On Invested Capital provides information on how efficiently the companies is allocating its capital and could be checked next to the already included ROE.
+• ROIC: the Return On Invested Capital provides information on how efficiently the company is allocating its capital and could be checked next to the already included ROE.
 Again: the higher the better.

 Category